BernieWhite/DevOpsKitDsc-vscode/README.md

 DevOps Kit for DSC is a PowerShell module available from the PowerShell Gallery and is **required** for this extension to work.

-To install the module use `Install-Module -Name DevOpsKitDsc -Scope CurrentUser;` from a PowerShell prompt.
+To install the module use `Install-Module -Name DevOpsKitDsc -MinimumVersion 0.2.0 -Scope CurrentUser;` from a PowerShell prompt.

 | AppVeyor (Windows) | Codecov (Windows) |
 | --- | --- |